krystianschmidt/zeplin-figma/docs/setup.md

 The feature set of Figma focuses on use in user interface and user experience design, with an emphasis on real-time collaboration.

-\ + vector graphics editor and prototyping tool for any device type
+\ + vector graphics editor and prototyping tool for any device types
 \ + web and desktop version
 \ + main components can be created, and its interfaces are set in dependency
 \ + real time collaborations with a Team